Noi the Albino: Plot

-Nói Kristmundsson is a 17-year-old living in a small unnamed remote fishing village in western Iceland with his grandmother Lína (Anna Friðriksdóttir).
+Nói Kristmundsson is a 17-year-old living in a remote fishing village in western Iceland with his grandmother Lína (Anna Friðriksdóttir).
 His father Kiddi (Þröstur Leó Gunnarsson), an alcoholic taxi driver, also lives in town, but Nói appears to have a distant relationship with him.
-As an alopecia totalis his appearance is strikingly different from others in the village.
+Nói has alopecia totalis which marks him out from others in the village.
 Much of his time is spent either wandering the desolate town, at the town bookstore, or in a hidden cellar at his grandmother's house, which serves as his private sanctuary.
-The town is a sort of purgatory for Nói, surrounded by mountains and attainable only by boat during the winter, when the roads through the mountain passes are snowed over.
-There are signs that Nói is highly intelligent, but he is totally uninterested in school and seems to have an adversarial relationship with the faculty, particularly his math teacher.
-More often than not he cuts class to go to the local gas station, where he frequently breaks into the slot machine and rigs it for an assured jackpot.
+There are signs that Nói is highly intelligent, but he is uninterested in school and has an adversarial relationship with his teachers.
+He often cuts class to go to the local gas station, where he rigs the slot machine to win money.
 The bleak town seem to offer few prospects for the future, and Nói doesn't seem to fit in there.

-Things begin to change for Nói when he encounters the new gas station attendant, an attractive young woman who is new to the village.
-He asks about the new girl to Óskar (Hjalti Rögnvaldsson) the bookstore owner, who informs him that she is his daughter Íris (Elín Hansdóttir), up from the south to escape the city, and to stay away from her.
+Things begin to change for Nói when he encounters the new gas station attendant, an attractive young woman who is new to the village. Óskar (Hjalti Rögnvaldsson) the bookstore owner informs him that she is his daughter Íris (Elín Hansdóttir), and asks him to stay away from her.
 Nói instead begins a tentative romance with Íris.
-One night they break into the local natural history museum, and are almost caught by a nightwatchman.
-They hide in a storage closet, where they discover a light-up map of the world.
-Nói comments that Iceland looks like a spitwad on the map, and Íris suggests that they run away together.
+One night they break into the local natural history museum.
+Hide from the nightwatchman in a storage closet, they discover a light-up map of the world. Íris suggests that they run away together.
 Nói asks where, and Íris suggests he press a button on the map and the Hawaiian Islands light up.
 This is when Nói begins to dream of leaving the village and Iceland altogether.
 He receives a View-Master as an 18th birthday present from his grandmother, which comes with slide disc of tropical island images.
-He is particularly transfixed with an image of a tropical beach, the total opposite of his immediate surroundings.
+He is transfixed by an image of a tropical beach, the total opposite of his surroundings.